digitalocean/terraform-provider-digitalocean/docs/resources/app.md

   - `success_threshold` - The number of successful health checks before considered healthy.
   - `failure_threshold` - The number of failed health checks before considered unhealthy.
   - `port` - The health check will be performed on this port instead of component's HTTP port.
+- `liveness_health_check` - A liveness health check to determine if the service should be restarted.
+Failing to respond will result in the component being restarted.
+  - `http_path` - The route path used for the HTTP health check ping.
+If not set, the HTTP health check will be disabled and a TCP health check used instead.
+  - `initial_delay_seconds` - The number of seconds to wait before beginning health checks.
+  - `period_seconds` - The number of seconds to wait between health checks.
+  - `timeout_seconds` - The number of seconds after which the check times out.
+  - `success_threshold` - The number of successful health checks before considered healthy.
+  - `failure_threshold` - The number of failed health checks before considered unhealthy.
+  - `port` - The port on which the health check will be performed.
 - `cors` - (Deprecated - use `ingress`) The [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policies of the app.
 - `alert` - Describes an alert policy for the component.
   - `rule` - The type of the alert to configure.
 Component app alert policies can be: `CPU_UTILIZATION`, `MEM_UTILIZATION`, or `RESTART_COUNT`.